tomd-ai/wordle-hint-helper/README.md

 (PS.
 I used an old dictionary file I had on my hard drive, apologies in advance if some of the words are a little archaic - there's quite a few...)

-## A fun version of the game in streamlit.
+## A fun version of the game, developed in streamlit

 In the play tab, enter a word in the box to see how many times you have to guess before you find the word!